evertonfraga/dafny-evm-compiler/README.md

 # Dafny EVM Compiler

-Compile formally verified Dafny smart contracts to EVM bytecode.
-Leverages Dafny's proof capabilities to ensure correctness before deployment.
+An experimental compiler that translates Dafny smart contracts to EVM bytecode.
+Explores the integration of formal verification with smart contract development.

-**Status:** 80% Solidity parity - Production-ready for real DeFi development
+**Status:** Experimental - Research prototype with core Solidity feature support

 ## Architecture